 The tax governance framework employs a combination of suitably skilled resources and internal processes, together with internal and external controls.

 Our approach to tax is underpinned by the AngloGold Ashanti values, which include accountability for our actions and delivering on our commitments.
 We also value the communities and societies in which we operate and want them to be better off for AngloGold Ashanti having been there.

 The principles set out below govern our global approach to tax:

-- Compliance: We respect and comply with the laws of the countries in which we operate, meeting all our tax obligations on time.
+- Compliance: We respect and comply with the legal framework of the countries in which we operate, meeting all our tax obligations on time.
 We comply with local and global rules with respect to transfer pricing and cross-border transactions.

-- Corporate citizenship: We engage with tax authorities in the countries in which we operate on an open and fair manner.
+- Corporate citizenship: We engage with tax authorities in the countries in which we operate in an open and fair manner.
 We support sustainable relationships in dealing with global tax authorities.
-We communicate with tax authorities to resolve uncertainties on a timeous basis.
+We communicate with tax authorities to resolve uncertainties as soon as practical.

 - Transparency in our dealings with governments: We are transparent with regard to the taxes paid to governments as we believe that this allows our stakeholders to understand the contribution which we make and the integrity of our tax systems.

 - Business rationale: We undertake our transactions against a test of their commercial rationale.
-We seek to manage our tax charge that contributes to superior business performance and long-term shareholder value.
+We seek to manage our tax affairs in a manner that contributes to sustainable business performance and long-term shareholder value.
 Accordingly, we do not engage in aggressive tax planning.